Crito-VanaheimServers/ASA_Server_Control_Bot/README.md

 	3. Place the VGS_ASA_Server_Control_Bot folder where ever you would like.

-	4. Go into VGS_ASA_Server_Control_Bot folder and find VGS_ASA_Server_Controller_Start.bat file.
-Right click on it and find Edit or Edit With to edit the file with a text editor.
+	4. Go into VGS_ASA_Server_Control_Bot folder and find the config folder and inside the config is the default.json edit this file with a text editor.
+In the example_config.txt you will find helpful information on how to setup the default.json File the example_config also shows a 2 server setup and if you want more servers just follow the example config adding another server.

-	5.	all lines with :: are instructions read them they will guide your with putting in correct info.
- 		At top of this file we need our bot token.
-Go back to the bot page I said we would come back to
-		on the discord developers portal.
+	5.	all lines with // in the example_config are instructions read them they will guide your with putting in correct info. in the default config file we need bot tokens for each of our bots for each server.
+Go back to the bot page I said we would come back to on the discord developers portal.

   	6. On the left side of the page select the Bot tab, on this page you should find you bots icon picture